 Welcome to Your Local Epidemiologist (YLE) newsletter!

-In my “free time”, I write this newsletter.
-It started in March 2020 to update students, faculty, and staff on the developments of the pandemic.
-In 24 months, it’s grown to an audience of more than 400,000 people and a reach of over 130,000,000 people in 166 countries.
+At night, I write this newsletter.
+My main goal is to “translate” the ever-evolving public health science so that people will be well-equipped to make evidence-based decisions.
+This newsletter started in March 2020 to update students, faculty, and staff on the developments of the pandemic.
+In 36 months, it’s grown to an international audience.

 Thank you for supporting the scientific communication of evidence-based information.
 It’s needed now more than ever.